johnramal/data_jobs_pak/readme.md

 ## 1. Introduction
-This repository contains a comprehensive analysis of the data job market, focusing on Pakistan and several comparative countries.
+This repository contains a comprehensive analysis of the data job market, focusing on Pakistan.
 The analysis is divided into four notebooks, each covering a different aspect of the study.

 ## 2. Analysis
 ### 2.1.
 Exploratory Data Analysis (EDA)